 - 12 ounces raw shrimp peeled and deveined

 - salt and freshly-ground black pepper

 - juice of 1 lemon

-- 2-3 tablespoons fresh parsley, chopped
+- 2-3 tablespoons chopped fresh parsley and/or basil

-- 3/4 cup shelled pistachios
+- 1/2 cup shelled pistachios

-- Meanwhile, trim the woody ends off the asparagus, then chop the spears into pieces 2-3” in length.
+- Meanwhile, trim the woody ends off the asparagus, then chop spears into pieces 2-3” in length.
 Set aside.

 - Add shrimp to the skillet in an even layer, then season with salt and pepper.
 Cook shrimp for about 2 minutes on each side, just until they are opaque and no longer pink.
 Remove shrimp to a plate and set aside.

 - Keep the pan over medium heat; if it looks dry, add an extra drizzle of olive oil.
-Add the asparagus, season with salt and pepper, and saute for 4-5 minutes.
+Add the asparagus, season with salt and pepper, and sauté for 4-5 minutes.
 Add the cooked pasta and lemon juice, and stir to combine.